 We HIGHLY reccomend C Major Deskbells for preschoolers!
 They’re durable and easy to play and allow kids to receive meaningful and memorable play with pitch during their critical period for auditory development.

 Preschoolers are also prime to start beginner piano lessons!
-You can follow along with Playtime and Preschool Prodigies on piano as well, and we’re working on getting Piano Prodigies over the next few years.
+You can follow along with Playtime and Preschool Prodigies on piano as well, and follow along Piano Prodigies Chapter 1 simultaneously!

 Key Concepts To Focus On For Ages 3-6